Unsupervised TTS Acoustic Modeling for TTS with Conditional Disentangled Sequential VAE: Experiments

 Since UTTS is a zero-shot voice cloning TTS system, Table \ref{mos} demonstrates how human evaluates the similarity between the synthesised and target speech.
 In the meantime, we are interested to know how machine perceives the similarity and difference.
 For this purpose, we use a pretrained speaker embedding system to extract speaker embeddings from real and synthesised utterances, and project them to a 2D T-SNE~\cite{zhang2018text,tsne} space.
 Fig.\ref{fig:sv_similarity} illustrates the speaker embedding projections of 4 speakers (P259, P275, P293 and P343).
 P259 and P293 are used for the UTTS AM training, while P275 and P343 are never used in the training stage.

-As shown in Fig.\ref{fig:sv_similarity}, the speaker similarity between real and UTTS speech is showing some randomness.
+From the clusters in Fig.\ref{fig:sv_similarity}, it seems that each generated speaker localizes at its unique speaker space.
+The similarity between real and UTTS speech is showing some randomness.
 For example, P259 (male \& seen) and P343 (female \& unseen) are showing much obvious speaker similarities in speaker embedding space, while P275 (female \& unseen) and P293 (male \& seen) demonstrates a more separated speaker attribute in the same space.
-All the synthesised utterances are formulating a distinct distribution in contrast with the target speech distribution, which indicates that the synthetic speech from the current UTTS systems still can be detected with a normal speaker verification system.
+All the synthesised utterances are formulating a distinct distribution that is different with the target speaker distribution, which indicates that the synthetic speech from the current UTTS systems still can be detected with a normal speaker verification system.